-Applications must include the required documents and demonstrate that the program eligibility requirements have been met.
+Applications must include the required documents and demonstrate that the program eligibility requirements have been met (see "Eligible Applicants" and "Eligible Service Area").
 For a complete checklist of the application contents, see the Other Information section in this solicitation.

-OVW will not contact applicants for missing items on the list below.
-Applications that do not include all of the following documents will be considered substantially incomplete and will not be considered for funding:
+OVW may not contact applicants for missing items on the list below.
+Applications that do not include all of the following documents will be considered substantially incomplete and may not be considered for funding: